code-differently/code-society-25-2/lesson_00/brooklynharden/README.md

 * Email: baharden252@gmail.com
 * LinkedIn: <a href="https://www.linkedin.com/in/brooklyn-harden-07b5a6276" alt="_blank">linkedin.com/brooklynharden</a>

 I am most responsive via email.
-I typically respond within 1 day or less.
+I respond pretty quickly to my emails unless I am busy and if that is the case I would respond within 1 day or less.

+## How Do I Like To Recieve Feedback?

+I welcome feedback through any form of communication, whether in person or via email.
+All feedback is valueable to me, as I am always looking to improve.
+Please feel free to share any suggestions you feel is necessary.

 ## Photo Gallery